-When you come to choose a German language course, you'll find that the options are divided into different levels.
+When you come to choose a language course in Germany, you'll find that the options are divided into different levels.
 Here are the main levels that you'll probably want to attain:

 - A1: What is taught in German A1 level?
 The lowest of the 6 levels, A1 provides a basic grounding in grammar and vocabulary, and is a prerequisite to work in occupations like childcare.
 Courses generally take 4-6 weeks.

 - A2: Moving up the scale, A2 enables students to begin to express themselves with more complex sentences and vocabulary.
 Again, it's usually obtained over 4-6 week courses.

 - B1: Much more grammar is included here, as well as extended discussions, often about current events.
 Generally divided into B1.1 and B1.2, which add up to 8 weeks of tuition.

 - B2: How long does it take to learn German B2?
 At B2, students take 8 further weeks to learn the fundamentals of good written and spoken German.
 Concepts relating to politics, education, and work are introduced, and sentence structure becomes much more important.
 So in total, most students reach B2 within 14-16 weeks of starting a 1 year course.

 - C1: Students study C1 over 8 more weeks, and receive a deeper understanding of how to read complex German sentences.
 With this certificate, reading Goethe should be within your grasp, so why not start to explore the wonders of German literature?